-Michael Harding enters his third season as the head coach of the Assumption College men's basketball program in 2017-18.
+Michael Harding enters his fourth season as the head coach of the Assumption College men's basketball program in 2018-19.

 Harding came to Assumption from Division I UMass Lowell, where he has served as the program’s associate head coach from 2013-2015.
 During his two seasons with the Riverhawks, he worked closely with head coach Pat Duquette as the program transitioned from Division II to Division I.

 Prior to his time at UMass Lowell, Harding was the men’s basketball head coach from 2010-2013 at NE10 member Saint Michael’s College in Colchester, Vt.
 In his three seasons with the Purple Knights, Harding led his team to the Northeast-10 Conference Tournament for the first time since 2007 while recruiting a number of future All-Conference performers to the Purple Knights program.

 His longest stop was at NE10 rival Stonehill College from 2005-2010, where Harding served as the program’s associate head coach as the Skyhawks captured two Northeast-10 Championships, advanced to three NCAA Regionals and one NCAA Final Four in 2006.
 He helped recruit a class of student-athletes that averaged over 20 wins per season for five straight seasons.